-Lift up on the two retaining clips which secure the headlamp assembly.
+1. Lift up on the two retaining clips which secure the headlamp assembly.

-- Lift and pull the headlamp assembly forward, out of the mounting bracket. - 3.
-Remove the rubber cap covering the bulb assembly. - Turn the bulb assembly retainer counterclockwise one-sixth of a turn and pull out the bulb assembly. - 5.
-Unclip the bulb assembly from the wiring harness. - 6.
-Replace the bulb. - Reverse Steps 1 through 5 to reinstall the bulb assembly and headlamp housing.
+- Lift and pull the headlamp assembly forward, out of the mounting bracket. - Turn the bulb assembly retainer counterclockwise one-sixth of a turn and pull out the bulb assembly. - 4.
+Unclip the bulb assembly from the wiring harness. - After replacing the bulb, reverse Steps 1 through 4 to reinstall the bulb assembly and headlamp assembly.